reyesr/gandi-dyndns/README.md

 ============

-If you have a computer with a dynamic ip address, and host a domain at Gandi's, you can use this small script to update a specific dns entry with you public ip address (not unlike no-ip, dyndns, and other services).
+If you have a computer with a dynamic ip address, and host a domain at Gandi's, you can use this small script to update a specific dns entry with your public ip address (not unlike no-ip, dyndns, and other services).

 Configuration
 =============